Literature Reviews: Home

 - Place one's original work (in the case of theses or dissertations) in the context of existing literature

-The literature review itself, however, does not present new primary
+The literature review itself, however, does not present new primary scholarship.

 Find published, peer-reviewed literature reviews in your field by searching the Ebsco Host, JStore, or Scopus Databases.
 Search "Literature Review" (title) and "Your area of interest."